A double species $^{23}$Na and $^{87}$Rb Bose-Einstein condensate with tunable miscibility via an interspecies Feshbach resonance: Conclusions

+To conclude, we have successfully created a double BEC of $^{87}$Rb and $^{23}$Na atoms with widely tunable inter-species interactions.
+The miscible-immiscible phase transition is observed, but the transition is not very sharp.
+This indicates that the kinetic energy terms are important in double BECs, especially for the relatively small atom number situation here.

+In future works, it will be interesting to study the same phenomena with much larger condensates when the Thomas-Fermi approximation is more valid.
+In-situ detection method may also be developed to extract more information necessary for investigating dynamics during the miscible-immiscible phase transition~\cite{Hofmann2014,Bisset2015}.
+The capability of creating miscible double BEC also makes it possible to use condensates as a starting point for magneto-association to achieve the highest molecule conversion efficiency \cite{Hodby05}.

 We acknowledge financial supported from Hong Kong RGC (Grant Nos.
-CUHK403111, CUHK404712, and Direct Grant No. 2060416).
+CUHK403111, CUHK404712), and the National Basic Research Program of China (973 Program) under Grant No. 2014CB921402.
 D.Z.X is partially supported by the National Natural Science Foundation of China (Grant No. 11104322).